Quidos/laraforum/README.md

 # Laraforum

 This is a simple forum made in Laravel.
+It has basic forum functionality with categories, threads and posts, and also implements a simple friendship system with chat functionality.

 ## Installation